-211. The Interim Final Rule for ARPA Elementary and Secondary Emergency Relief adopted by the U.S. Department of Education ("USDOE") sheds further light on the intent and purpose of ARPA.
+217. The Interim Final Rule for ARPA Elementary and Secondary Emergency Relief adopted by the U.S. Department of Education ("USDOE") sheds further light on the intent and purpose of ARPA.
 In directing school districts how their ARPA funds must be used, USDOE advised that districts must explain: "the extent to which it has adopted policies, and a description of any such policies, on each of the following safety recommendations established by the CDC...", specifically including "universal and correct wearing of masks."
 86 Fed.
 Reg.
 21195-01, 21200 (April 22, 2021), See 86 Fed.
 Reg.
 21195-01, 21200 (Apr.
 22, 2021) (a school district's "plan must include how it will maintain the health and safety of students, educators, and other school and LEA staff, and the extent to which it has adopted policies, and a description of any such policies, on each of the CDC's safety recommendations including: Universal and correct wearing of masks...")

-212. Although USDOE did not mandate that local school districts adopt CDC guidance, the department's interim guidance required each district "describe in its plan the extent to which it has adopted the key prevention and mitigation strategies identified in the guidance," which include both "[u]niversal and correct wearing of masks[.]"
+218. Although USDOE did not mandate that local school districts adopt CDC guidance, the department's interim guidance required each district "describe in its plan the extent to which it has adopted the key prevention and mitigation strategies identified in the guidance," which include both "[u]niversal and correct wearing of masks[.]"
 Id.
 Of particular relevance for Plaintiffs here, the interim guidance further directed local school districts to pay special attention to "those students disproportionately impacted by the COVID-19 pandemic, including . . . children with disabilities."
 Id.

-213. Executive Order 2 is squarely at odds with the purpose of ARPA and stands as an obstacle to the accomplishment and execution of ARPA's full purposes and objectives.
+219. Executive Order 2 and S.B.
+739 are squarely at odds with the purpose of ARPA and stands as an obstacle to the accomplishment and execution of ARPA's full purposes and objectives.
 Rather than affording discretion to local school boards to develop and implement safety protocols as envisioned by ARPA, Executive Order 2 prohibits local school districts from implementing precisely the type of safe return-to-school policies encouraged by ARPA.

-214. In the face of its direct conflict with federal law, Executive Order 2 must fall.
-It is preempted by the American Rescue Plan Act.
+220. In the face of their direct conflict with federal law, Executive Order 2 and S.B.739 must fall.
+They are preempted by the American Rescue Plan Act.